-The Seth Mac Farlane cartoon franchise is the most frequent targets of the claim, including The Cleveland Show, American Dad! and most notably, Family Guy.
+The Seth MacFarlane cartoon franchise, which boasts such shows as The Cleveland Show, American Dad! and the always-polarizing Family Guy, is one of the most frequent targets of the claim in recent years.
 Critics, including the Parents Television Council – in harshly criticizing the frequent very adult plots, extreme violence, crude language and lewd sexual situations – cite the fact that the show is animated, have child-friendly businesses (such as Burger King) as frequent advertisers, have merchandise marketed to children and its airing during early evening hours when children are potentially in the audience.
-Those defending the show often point out that the show's intended audience is not children and that some won't allow their children to see it, but those claims have often been refuted by the PTC and others.
+Those defending the show often point out that the show's intended audience is not children and that some won't allow their children to see it, but those claims have often been denied by the PTC and others.
 Even more so if one buys the DVD release.
-Some adult cartoons, like The Simpsons, are written to comply with broadcast standards, so what you see on television is with few exceptions what you'll get on the DVD.
-The MacFarlane cartoons are written first and then censored for broadcast, so the DVD versions are often more explicit and/or lewd.
+Some adult cartoons, like The Simpsons, are written to comply with broadcast standards, so what you see on television is (with few exceptions.
+The DVD versions of "Marge Gets a Job," "New Kids on the Blecch," "Viva Ned Flanders," and "Sunday, Cruddy Sunday" edited out Mrs. Krabappel's line about Bart feigning Tourette Syndrome, Mr. Burns calling Smithers a "Chinaman," Homer figuring out that Barney's birthday is on the same day as Hitler's, and a sexy Superbowl commercial about The Catholic Church respectively.
+While most of these were for offensive content, the Hitler line was censored due to a tragedy that occuredon that date) what you'll get on the DVD.
+The MacFarlane cartoons are written first and then censored for broadcast, so the DVD versions are often more explicit.

 The Simpsons was even, in 1991, declared by Channel 4 to be the Greatest Kids' TV Show ever, despite not actually being a kids' show.